notAI-tech/fastDeploy-site/docs/recipies.md

 ---

 ## Building your own recipie/ deployment.
-A recipie is just a directory with your model's code and files.
+- A recipie is just a directory with your model's code and files.

-Apart from your model code and files, a recipie directory must contain `predictor.py`, `example.pkl`, and `requirements.txt`.
+- Apart from your model code and files, a recipie directory must contain `predictor.py`, `example.pkl`, and `requirements.txt`.
+- If the recipie directory contains a bash script named `extras.sh`, it will be run at the start of build.

 **requiremets.txt**
 Example: